01. Doctor Overview

-Prior to assuming his leadership roles at Creighton in 2002, Dr. Loggie held faculty positions at the University of Illinois at Chicago, the Bowman Gray School of Medicine in Winston-Salem, North Carolina (1988-2000), and the University of Texas Southwestern Medical Center in Dallas, Texas (2000-2002).
+Dr. Brian W. Loggie currently serves as a professor of surgery at Creighton University School of Medicine located in Omaha, Nebraska and is chief of the division of surgical oncology and director of the Cancer Biology Program at Creighton University Medical Center.
+Prior to assuming his leadership roles at Creighton in 2002, Dr. Loggie held faculty positions at the University of Illinois at Chicago, the Bowman Gray School of Medicine in Winston-Salem, North Carolina and the University of Texas Southwestern Medical Center in Dallas, Texas.

-Dr. Loggie has assembled a clinical and translational research team at Creighton with a particular focus on identifying innovative and more effective treatments for malignant peritoneal mesothelioma and pseudomyxoma peritonei (PMP)—a rare and slow-growing form of cancer that usually originates in the appendix or ovaries.
+Dr. Loggie is internationally-renowned for his expertise and clinical experience in treating cancers that are metastatic to or that have originated in the peritoneal lining (thin tissue layer) of the abdomen and pelvis.
+He is a pioneer in the use of hyperthermic intraperitoneal chemotherapy (HIPEC) treatment for peritoneal mesothelioma.
+Dr. Loggie has assembled a clinical and translational research team at Creighton with a particular focus on identifying innovative and more effective treatments for malignant peritoneal mesothelioma and pseudomyxoma peritonei (PMP), a rare and slow-growing form of cancer that usually originates in the appendix or ovaries.

 Dr. Loggie has coauthored several scientific, peer-reviewed articles that have been published in such journals as The American Surgeon, the Journal of Surgical Oncology, World Journal of Surgical Oncology, Annals of Surgical Oncology, among others.
-Articles that he is coauthored with a particular focus on mesothelioma include the following:

 Novel and existing mutations in the tyrosine kinase domain of the epidermal growth factor receptor are predictors of optimal resectability in malignant peritoneal mesothelioma.
-Ann Surg Oncol.
-2009 Jan;16(1):152-8.
-Epub 2008 Nov 8.
+Annals of Surgical Oncology.
+January 2009;16(1):152-8. doi: 10.1245/s10434-008-0206-6